Introducing Harness Feature Flags

 What Makes Harness Feature Flags Unique?

 While there are a variety of strong feature flag solutions in the market, including in-house builds, they tend to miss the mark on some key requirements for customers.
-Harness Feature Flags meets customers where they are in these areas:
+At its core, feature flags are used as software switches to hide or activate features, but Harness Feature Flags goes beyond just that basic use case:

-- Integration Into CI/CD - Many feature flag tools separate feature flags from the rest of the software development lifecycle.
+• Integration Into CI/CD - Many feature flag tools separate feature flags from the rest of the software development lifecycle even though they go hand in hand with continuous delivery.
 This creates a problem for customers, who inherently view feature flags as just another stage of that lifecycle (many companies even repurpose their existing software release processes to mimic the functionality of feature flags).
 By representing feature flags as a pipeline, feature flag management becomes a natural step in the everyday workflow of development teams and is integrated into CI/CD as a unified pipeline.

 How To Get Started